10-meter band

 The 10-meter band is a portion of the shortwave radio spectrum internationally allocated to amateur radio and amateur satellite use on a primary basis.
 The band consists of frequencies stretching from 28.000 to 29.700 MHz.

 History

 The 10-meter band was allocated on a worldwide basis by the International Radiotelegraph Conference in Washington, DC, on 4 October 1927.
 Its frequency allocation was then 28-30 MHz.

 A 300 kHz segment, from 29.700–30.000 MHz, was removed from the amateur radio allocation in 1947 by the International Radio Conference of Atlantic City.

-In the late 1970s, the impending ban by the FCC of the sale of older 23 channel CB equipment that did not meet more stringent restrictions on newer, 40 channel units, meant that a surplus of 23 channel CB gear was on the market.
-This was a windfall for amateur radio enthusiasts, allowing access to fairly inexpensive radios which could easily be modified for use in the 10 meter band.

 American Novice and Technician class licensees were granted CW and SSB segments on the 10 meter band as of 21 March 1987.

-With the elimination of Morse code testing requirements for U.S. amateurs in February 2007, Technician-class licensees who have not passed a code test may operate with up to 200 Watts PEP using CW and SSB modes in a portion of the 10 meter band.
+With the elimination of Morse code testing requirements for U.S. amateurs in February 2007, Technician-class licensees who have not passed a code test may operate with up to 200 W PEP using CW and SSB modes in a portion of the 10 meter band.